iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

         uint256 tokens_minted;
     }

-    bytes32[] public airDropsHashes;
+    // Array that lists all hashes of all published AirDrops bytes32[] public airDropsHashes;
-    mapping(bytes32 => AirDrop) public airDrops;
+    // This is the mapping that contains the actual Airdrop data structs (indexed by hash) mapping(bytes32 => AirDrop) public airDrops;
-    mapping(address => mapping(bytes32 => bool)) public claimedAirDrops;
+    // This maps keeps tracks of which user claimed which airdrop mapping(address => mapping(bytes32 => bool)) public claimedAirDrops;

-    uint256 private _tokenId;
+    // Unique id for the next NFT to claim uint256 private _tokenId;

     constructor(